 - Ensuring the Christian Distinctiveness of our Church of England Schools

 The Scheme of Delegation details the powers delegated to the different bodies involved in the governance of the MAT and sets out who is responsible for making which decisions within the Trust.
 The Scheme of Delegation, Memorandum, Articles of Association, Master Funding Agreement and Supplemental Funding Agreements can be found in the Statutory Document section of the Key Information page.
 The MAT presently has seven Trustees that meet monthly during term time.

-Each school has its own Local Governing Body (LGB) which is a committee of the Trust Board of Directors.
-The LGB is made up of community representatives and elected parent and staff representatives, with the skills and experience that enable them to support the Directors and Headteachers by adding local context and challenge.
+Each school has its own Local Governing Body (LGB) which is a committee of the Trust Board of Trustees.
+The LGB is made up of community representatives and elected parent and staff representatives, with the skills and experience that enable them to support the Trustees and Headteachers by adding local context and challenge.
 This is to ensure that each school offers the very best provision.
-The LGB have governance functions delegated to them by the Trust Board of Directors for their particular school via the Scheme of Delegation and are accountable to the Trust Board of Directors.
+The LGB have governance functions delegated to them by the Trust Board of Trustees for their particular school via the Scheme of Delegation and are accountable to the Trust Board of Trustees.